lachatak/gatling-cometd/README.md

 ```scala
     import org.kaloz.gatling.http.cometd.Predef._
 ```
+### Open websocket connection ###
-- Open websocket connection to the server.
+Open websocket connection to the server.
 The nature of cometD required some modifications in the Gatling engine.
 Instead of modifying the Gatling itself I use implicit conversions to extend the functionality.
 The *registerPubSubProcessor* method forces Gatling to use my own WsActor implementation to be able to listen on published messages in the background
 ```scala
     .exec(cometd("Open").open("/beyaux").registerPubSubProcessor)
 ```
+### Handshake and connect ###
-- After the websocket connection there are two mandatory steps in cometD.
+After the websocket connection there are two mandatory steps in cometD.
 The *handshake* and the *connect*.
 The *handshake* gives back the clientId which is going to be used in every other subsequent requests.
 It is mandatory for cometD
 ```scala
     .feed(idFeeder).exec(cometd("Handshake").handshake())
     .feed(idFeeder).exec(cometd("Connect").connect())